sergueik/springboot_study/basic-perl-cgi/README.md

 ```

-NOTE that currently the query params are not yet implemented.
+NOTE that currently the query params are not fullly implemented.
 The `config.cgi` compares the file modification time of `example_config.cgi` to
 `Mon Aug 14 23:42:23 CEST 2023`:
 ```Perl
 my $check_epoch     = 1692049343;